CS-433/ml-project-1-HiggsDontLie/README.md

 filename                        | description
 --------------------------------|------------------------------------------
-README.md                       | Text file (markdown format) describing all the files of the project train.csv                       | CSV file, training data for the prediction models (found on AICrowd)
+README.md                       | Text file (markdown format) describing all the files of the project

 Python files:
 ---------